gemini-testing/gemini/doc/config.md

   started.
 By default is `.inf` (no limit).
 Set to smaller number if you are experiencing stability problems.

+* `retry` – maximum amount of relaunch fallen tests with a critical error.
+If not specified, the fallen tests will not be relaunched (by default it's 0).

 ## Sets

 You can link some set of tests with certain browsers using `sets`.